 - Serviced facilities offering accommodation in individual rooms.
 Hotels may offer private wc/bath facilities, but many older or budget hotels do not.
 Some hotels also offer breakfast as part of the price.
 Hotels may also have business facilities, such as conference rooms, or Internet hookups available.
 Some hotels have their own restaurants and bars.

-Wide variety to chose from, privacy, located all over the UKDisadvantages:
+Wide variety to chose from, privacy, located all over the UK.

 Britain Express specialises in historic hotels, hand-rated for heritage interest.
 Use the search form below or browse hotels here.
-We've also made arrangements with online booking company Laterooms to get discounted rates at historic hotels across the UK - click the link below for a list of all historic hotels.
+We've also made arrangements with online booking company Laterooms to get discounted rates at historic hotels across the UK.

 - The term "self-catering" applies to a broad range of flats, houses, cottages and serviced apartments.
 These establishments provide cooking facilities in addition to sleeping facilities.
 This type of accommodation is most suitable when you will be staying in an area for an extended period (i.e. one week or more).
 Most self-catering facilities are rented by the week, though shorter rentals may be available in the low season.
 Self-catering establishments are rated from 1 to 5 stars, with the higher star ratings awarded on the basis of progressively higher levels of quality and customer care.
 Make sure to note that 'start' day for weekly rentals.
 This is usually Saturday, but Friday is also common.

 Generally cheaper than hotels or B&B of a similar quality.
 Good for families or larger groups traveling together.
 Private cooking facilities available.

 You must provide for your own meals.
 Harder to get short-term rentals.